nmokey/klein-bottle/docs/index.markdown

 $$w=P\sin{\theta}(1+\epsilon\sin{v})$$

 where $R$ and $P$ are constants which determine aspect ratio, $v$ determines the position around the figure-8, and $\theta$ is the rotational angle about the figure-8 and position about the $zw$-plane.
 (Have fun trying to visualize that!)
-In this parametrization, ____
+In this parametrization, the surface doesn't go through itself because it has that extra spatial dimension that it requires.
+Thus, this is an embedding of the Klein bottle.

-Now, when we take the immersion, we lose a dimension and the Klein "bottle" becomes self-intersecting.
+Now, when we take the immersion, we lose a dimension and the Klein "bottle" (or tube) becomes self-intersecting.

 $$x=(r+\cos{\frac{\theta}{2}}\sin{v}-\sin{\frac{\theta}{2}}\sin{2v})\cos{\theta}$$